 Getting information from the other party to a personal injury lawsuit —and pursuing that information through interrogatories, document requests, and motions with the Court—is one of the most important tasks a trial lawyer has.
 The pursuit of facts and information is what drives good results for a client, whether at trial or settlement.
 Similarly, responding to Document Requests and Interrogatories can be time-consuming and complex, and is an important aspect of a client’s case.
 For more information on filing claims for injuries, visit our blog explaining what damages can be claimed in a personal injury case.

 Attorneys at SUGARMAN have decades of experience helping their clients navigate these issues to achieve the best outcomes for our clients.
-To learn more, please contact one of our partners by calling (617) 542-1000 or email us at info@sugarman.com.
+To learn more, please contact one of our partners by calling (617) 542-1000 or email us at .